Skip to main content

 Location: Chestnut Hill, Massachusetts

 Founded by the Jesuits in 1863, BC has maintained a religious affiliation with the Catholic Church for over 150 years.
-Boston College follows the Jesuit tradition, fostering links between Jesuit scholars across the globe, promoting global engagement by connecting with international students, recruiting faculty with international backgrounds, and developing global programs.
+Boston College follows the Jesuit tradition, fostering connections between Jesuit scholars, promoting global engagement, recruiting faculty with international backgrounds, and developing global programs.

 2. Brigham Young University | BYU